Exocarpos

 Exocarpos (from Ancient Greek ἔξω (éxō), meaning "outside", and καρπός (karpós), meaning "fruit", and thus, "outside fruit"), also known as ballart, is a genus of flowering shrubs and small trees in the sandalwood family, Santalaceae.
-They are found throughout Southeast Asia, Australia and the Pacific Islands.
+They range from Vietnam through Malesia, New Guinea, and Australia to New Zealand and the Pacific Islands.

 They are semi-parasitic, requiring the roots of a host tree, a trait they share with many other members of the Santalaceae.

 In Australia, some species are also known as ballarts or cherries.